-In our opinion, the accompanying financial statements of Bank of China (Hong Kong) Limited - Brunei Darussalam Branch (the Branch) give a true and fair view of the financial position of the Branch as at 31 December 2023 and 2022, and of its financial performance, changes in Head Office account and cash flows for the years then ended in accordance with the provisions of the Brunei Darussalam Companies Act, Chapter 39 (the Act) and the International Financial Reporting Standards (IFRSs).
+In our opinion,

+- a) the accompanying financial statements give a true and fair view of the financial position of the Branch as at 31 December 2024, and of its financial performance and its cash flows for the year then ended in accordance with the provisions of the Brunei Darussalam Companies Act, Cap.
+39 ("the Act") and the IFRS Accounting Standards ("IFRS"), according to the best of our information and the explanations given to us and as shown by the books of the Branch; and - b) we have obtained all the information and explanations we required.